TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     patched nouveau drivers — as explained bellow — are required if the only goal is to play emulators and if you don't care about the booting phase.
--   When patching a Kernel > 3.19, KMS feature doesn't seems to work.

 1. At first, get and note the version of the installed Kernel: